movementlabsxyz/MIP/MIP/mip-58/README.md

    - The current design requires a complete UI/UX overhaul, adding complexity and delay.
 6. **Unnecessary Complexity**:
    - HTLC-based bridges are largely abandoned in favor of simpler, more effective designs.
-   - Examples like the Consensys HTLC bridge demonstrate the pitfalls of such approaches.
+   - Examples like the [Consensys HTLC](https://github.com/Consensys/htlc-bridge) bridge demonstrate the [pitfalls of such approaches](https://entethalliance.org/crosschain-bridges-overview-where-we-are-now/).
 7. **Infrastructure Simplification**:
    - Infrastructure is still incomplete for the current HTLC bridge design and we are struggling to find sound solutions that balance UI/UX and security.
+For example, [this issue](https://github.com/movementlabsxyz/movement/issues/838) regarding UX vs number of confirmations to require on the Ethereum side, is still under debate.
+   - Because of the over-engineered design, infrastructure is prone to error and we might end up being damaged by the amount of infrastructure we have not built yet and has to be built for the relayer to fully function.
    - We could strip down the Relayer code and achieve a final design much more quickly.

 The proposed two-transaction design mitigates these issues, creating a safer, faster, and user-friendly bridge while maintaining operational reliability.